BGCG/project3/README.md

 Additionally, people can also have a D antigen (also known a Rhesus D protein or Rh for short).
 This means some people are positive or negative for D/Rh.

-Blood types are typically expressed by the A/B/O followed by whether they express the D proteins (Positive or Negative) ie APOS.
+Blood types are typically expressed by the A/B/O followed by whether they have the D protein (Positive or Negative) ie APOS.

-If a patient is transfused with blood from an incompatible blood type ie a A person is transfused with B blood, the patient will have a transfusion reaction due to the patients immune system attached the B proteins in the transfused blood.
+If a patient is transfused with blood from an incompatible blood type ie a A person is transfused with B blood, the patient will have a transfusion reaction due to the recipient patients immune system attacking the B proteins in the transfused blood.

 Patients of different blood types have a different immune repitore which attacks incomaptible blood types in the form of antibodies.
 This incomaptibility is summarised below: